FENECON Home 20 & 30 assembly and operating instructions

 17. It is recommended that a maintenance switch is installed for the emergency power outlet. |

 A 4-pole maintenance switch is recommended.
-Care must be taken to ensure that no star point displacement can occur during switching.
+Care must be taken to ensure that no neutral displacement can occur during switching.
 The correct maintenance switch must be selected by a specialist company, taking into account the conditions on site. |

 This does not affect the function of the automatic emergency power switchover. |